floatdrop/bem-object/readme.md

 * `level` - level of definition of current block
 * `require` - array of BEM blocks, that will be included before current block
 * `expect` - array of BEM blocks, that should be included after current block
-* `exclude` - array of BEM blocks, that should be excluded with this block
+* `ignore` - array of BEM blocks, that should be ignored

 ## Helpers